pierre-rouleau/pel/doc/pel-manual.rst

     `which-key`_ to display the available key following a prefix or typing ``C-h`` or ``<f1>`` after typing a prefix key to see the list of available keys and their meanings.
+  - The only key prefix that does not have a name is the one used for **F12**, the mode sensitive prefix key (I did not find a way to name it, so if you have an idea, let me know! :-)

 - All Emacs Lisp files that are part of the PEL package have a name that starts with the "pel-" prefix.